Darboux12/CryptoSigner/README.md

 ## Deployment
 **Windows**
-- Navigate to the root directory of the project where the build.bat and deploy.bat files are located.
+1. Navigate to the root directory of the project where the build.bat and deploy.bat files are located.
-- Run the following command to build the project: `build.bat` (this script will compile the project using Maven and prepare all necessary components)
+2. Run the following command to build the project: `build.bat` (this script will compile the project using Maven and prepare all necessary components)
-- Execute the following command to deploy the project: `deploy.bat` (this will start all required services using Docker Compose)
+3. Execute the following command to deploy the project: `deploy.bat` (this will start all required services using Docker Compose)
+4. Check that all services have started correctly by reviewing the output logs or accessing the application through a browser.

 **macOS/Linux**
-- Based on the .bat files, create a corresponding .sh files.
+1. Based on the .bat files, create a corresponding .sh files.
-- Navigate to the project's root directory where the build.sh and deploy.sh scripts should be located.
+2. Navigate to the project's root directory where the build.sh and deploy.sh scripts should be located.
-- If not already executable, change the script permissions by running: `chmod +x build.sh deploy.sh`
+3. If not already executable, change the script permissions by running: ```ruby chmod +x build.sh deploy.sh```
-- Execute the build script with the following command: `./build.sh`
+4. Execute the build script with the following command: `./build.sh`
-- Run the deployment script: `./deploy.sh`
+5. Run the deployment script: `./deploy.sh`
-- Check that all services have started correctly by reviewing the output logs or accessing the application through a browser.
+6. Check that all services have started correctly by reviewing the output logs or accessing the application through a browser.